kriemo/SciRNotebook/README.md

 scripts/render_Rmarkdown_to_html.sh $file
 done
 ```
 Open up the Notebook_toc.html to navigate the notebook.
+Check out the coding links in the navbar to navigate to an example document.

 #### Themes
 To customize the outlook you can change the bootstrap theme.
 The current default is cosmo but you can change it to other themes.